arangodb/arangodb/Documentation/Books/Manual/Deployment/Cluster/ManualStart.md

 Manual Start
 ============

-An ArangoDB Cluster consists of several running tasks (or server processeses) which form the Cluster.
+An ArangoDB Cluster consists of several running _tasks_ or _processes_ which form the Cluster.

 This section describes how to start a Cluster by manually starting all the needed processes.
-The required parameters for every role in an ArangoDB Cluster are discussed.

 Before continuing, be sure to read the [Architecture](../Scalability/Cluster/Architecture.md) section to get a basic understanding of the underlying architecture and the involved